 Cinematography

 Cinematographers capture the magic on camera, utilising lighting, angles, and camera movements to enhance the visual appeal of the song.
-Their work brings out the vivid colours, textures, and atmospheres of the set and costumes.
+Their work and camera perspectives make the scenes more immersive for the viewers.

 Acting: Bringing Characters to Life